DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 If the player passes through the amber archway or accepts the Vampyr’s gift, the telepathic connection ends, and the player returns to their previous senses.

 > [!info]+ **Accepting the Vampyr’s Gift**
-> The Vampyr’s dark gift is as described in <span class="citation">X42.
-Amber Vault (p.
+> The Vampyr’s dark gift is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X42AmberVault">X42.
+Amber Vault</a> (p.
 195)</span>.
 However, a player that accepts the gift doesn’t gain an additional flaw.

 > [!info]+ **What the Vampyr Knows**
 > The vestige of the Vampyr recalls every creature it’s given its dark gift to, though it has no knowledge of the world beyond its sarcophagus or the existence of the inverted demiplane within its prison that contains the *Sunsword*.